aTom3333/ispc-in-cpp-poc/Readme.md

 ### `if` statement

 First is the `if` statement.
-Due to working on multiple lanes at once, both branches of the same statement can take distinct lanes.
+Due to having multiple lanes working at once, both branches of the same statement can be taken by distinct lanes.
 The following ISPC code:
 ```ispc
 if(number % 2 == 0)
     number /= 2;